Whoam4/ByPassKaliLinux/README.md

 # ✔️​ Bypass o Recuperación de Contraseña en Kali Linux 2024

-**🇪🇸​/  -Este tutorial te guiará paso a paso para recuperar o cambiar la contraseña en Kali Linux 2024 en caso de que la hayas olvidado.**
+**🇪🇸​**/ -Este tutorial te guiará paso a paso para recuperar o cambiar la contraseña en Kali Linux 2024 en caso de que la hayas olvidado.

-**​🇪🇬 /  -Kali bypass, This tutorial will guide you step by step to recover or change the password in Kali Linux 2024 in case you have forgotten it.**
+**​🇪🇬**/ -Kali bypass, This tutorial will guide you step by step to recover or change the password in Kali Linux 2024 in case you have forgotten it.

 ## 1. Inicio